Drug Enforcement Administration (DEA), Department of Justice.

 Comment: The additional controls that would be provided by moving buprenorphine to Schedule III are not described and no rationale is provided for the assertion that the Drug Addiction Treatment Act will not provide adequate safeguards for the public health.

 Answer: The regulatory controls for those who handle Schedule III narcotics are described later in this final rule.
 There are some additional regulatory requirements beyond what is required of Schedule V narcotics: prescription refills are limited to 5 refills in 6 months, a permit is required to export this drug, and both manufacturers and distributors must file reports with the DEA.
-For individuals involved in illicit activities, trafficking penalties and fines are significantly increased.
+For individuals involved in illicit Start Printed Page 62367activities, trafficking penalties and fines are significantly increased.

 The Drug Addiction Treatment Act (DATA) does not have an impact on DEA's scheduling responsibilities under the CSA.
 The scheduling criteria and procedures remain unchanged and continue to dictate the requirements for the scheduling of buprenorphine as well as any other controlled substance.